 Most software engineers hold a degree in computer science, but if programming isn’t your bag, there are opportunities in other fields such as networking, architecture and cloud management.
 If you’re unsure, then it’s entirely possible to top up and consolidate your skillset as you go through postgraduate study and other sought-after industry qualifications.

-Some of the top computer science schools include the MIT, Stanford University and Carnegie Mellon University in the US.
+Some of the top computer science schools include MIT, Stanford and Carnegie Mellon.

 Also consider: Any similar computing qualification, such as IT and Computing, or a standalone specialist degree such as software engineering or cybersecurity.